Creating Space Backgrounds

 When it comes to finding the right colour combination, it’s a matter of trying and seeing what works.
 Remember, Google images is your friend!
 If you are stuck, have a look at some images of space theme games or actual nebula photos.
 Try colour schemes that work in those shots, vary them and build your own from there.

-Keep in mind that usually, the background is not the main focus of the game.
+When creating space backgrounds, keep in mind that usually, the background is not the main focus of the game.
 Too much colour, detail or contrast can easily distract from the gameplay.

 When you are happy with your colours lock the background layer and add a new layer for the nebula.